jedstroke/.github/Whitepaper.md

 ```
 ### Foot Note
 And note your subscription(s) will be dormant (meaning it won't be counting toward its expiration, and you're subscribed and waiting for launch) until we have gained 3000 members & a collectively established governance model then everyone can access the seed project and other future initiatives.
 Additionally, Hack On The Kitchen Sink can be considered a bootcamp for individuals looking to accelerate their learning pace.
 By actively participating in our community, members have the opportunity to gain valuable knowledge, and experience, and potentially be a part of something big.
-We provide an environment that fosters growth and enables individuals to connect with like-minded individuals and explore exciting opportunities. <a href="https://genius.com/Twenty-one-pilots-kitchen-sink-lyrics" target="_blank">And listen to Kitchen Sink 🚀</a>
+We provide an environment that fosters growth and enables individuals to connect with like-minded individuals and explore exciting opportunities. <a href="https://genius.com/Twenty-one-pilots-kitchen-sink-lyrics" target="_blank">And listen to <i>Kitchen Sink</i> 🚀</a>